dialogicc/ai-generated_questions/README.md

 ## Steps

 1. **Download the files:**
-   Make sure, to download the environment-file as a .yaml and download the Interactive_AI folder.
+   Make sure to download the environment file as a .yaml and download context\_based\_questions.ipynb file.

 2. **Install Anaconda:**
    Download and install Anaconda from [here](https://www.anaconda.com/download/success), search and run the "Anaconda Prompt (miniconda3)" console.